-In November 2011, the qualifying period for unfair dismissal increased from one to two years continuous service for employees who joined on or after 6th April 2012.
+In November 2011, the qualifying period for unfair dismissal increased from one to two years continuous service.
 However, there is no length of service requirement in relation to 'automatically unfair grounds'.

 We set out below the main principles involved concerning the dismissal of employees including some common mistakes that employers make.
 We have written this factsheet in an accessible and understandable way but some of the issues may be very complicated.